-This is the day when investors must have their name recorded on the stock certificate in order to be entitled to receive the dividend that was declared by the board of directors.
-All stockholders whose name is on the stock certificate (owners of record) will be entitled to receive the dividend.
-The investor would have had to have purchases the stock before the ex-dividend date in order to be an owner of record on the record date.
-The record date is determined by the corporation's board of directors and is used to determine the shareholders that will receive the dividend.
+This is the day when investors must have their name recorded on the stock certificate in order to be entitled to receive the dividend that was declared by the Board of Directors.
+All stockholders whose names are on the stock certificates (owners of record) will be entitled to receive the dividend.
+The investor would have had to have purchases the stock before the ex dividend date in order to be an owner of record on the record date.
+The record date is determined by the corporation's Board of Directors and is used to determine the shareholders that will receive the dividend